...eye solution

 "We are currently at orange."

 "Orange?"
-"Orange," my nervous twinge morphs to an outrage that is noticeable to other passengers, except to the husband who is still under his paper.
-I'm off on a tirade.
+"Orange," my nervous twinge releases in a snap!
+The tightly drawn string releases with a reflexive outrage that is noticeable to other passengers, except to the husband who is still under his paper.

 "What comes after extra high level?
 What can they say next?
 We are currently experiencing "PEE YOUR PANTS" security levels?" and finally I ease into my ending.